Overfunctioning Trauma Response: The Hidden Burnout

 One that isn’t earned by performance, one that starts in the body.

 At Reclaim Therapy, we also use EMDR therapy, which is a somatic and relational approach to trauma healing.
 EMDR doesn’t just help you “understand” your past, it helps your nervous system reprocess it.
+Not everyone heals in the same way, and therapy can help you find your own path.
 So those survival patterns don’t have to run the show anymore.

 That’s when rest becomes possible.
 That’s when you get to be again, not just do.